jolenewin2018/dierbach_notes/03_-_control_structures/fundamental_concepts.rst

 3.1 What Is a Control Structure?
 --------------------------------
-* Control flow is the order that instructions in are executed in a program.
+* **Control flow** is the order that instructions in are executed in a program.
-* A control statement is a statement that determines the control flow of a set of instructions.
+* A **control statement** is a statement that determines the control flow of a set of instructions.
-* A control structure is a set of instructions and the control statements controlling their execution.
+* A **control structure** is a set of instructions and the control statements controlling their execution.
-* The Python language reference categorizes these as compound statements.
 * Three fundamental forms of control in programming are sequential, selection, and iterative control.
+  * **Sequential control** is an implicit form of control in which instructions are executed in the order they're written.
+  * **Selection control** is provided by a control statement that selectively executes instructions based on a condition.
+  * **Iterative control** is provided by a control statement that repeatedly executes instructions based on a condition.

 3.2 Boolean Expressions (Conditions)
 ------------------------------------
-* The Boolean data type contains two Boolean values, denoted as True and False in Python.
+* The Boolean data type contains two Boolean values, denoted as ``True`` and ``False`` in Python.
 * A Boolean expression is an expression that evaluates to a Boolean value.